Kikau presented jersey by brother Jope in emotional video

 Fiji’s very own Viliame Kikau will be playing his 100th NRL match tonight against St George Illawara Dragons.

-To mark the historic occasion, his older brother Jope Kikau to present his match jersey at the team’s training gym yesterday.
+To mark the historic occasion, his older brother Jope Kikau presented his match jersey at the team’s training gym yesterday.

 An emotional Kikau was also shown a video of well wishes from his parents and family back in Fiji.